Planning a Hollywood Studios trip that adults will love? We’ve got you covered!

 Audiences will love the behind-the-scenes look into how filmmakers created these stunts.
 The actors will perform them and then reveal how each stunt is accomplished, explaining in detail.
 They’ll even pull volunteers from the audience to act as secondary characters during the show.

 This theater is also an outdoor, covered seating area, but tends to be better covered and cooler than the Beauty and the Beast theater.
-Show times run every hour, so fastpasses are almost never necessary but they’re available in case you’d like to book it ahead of time.
+Show times run every hour, so ride passes are almost never necessary but they’re available in case you’d like to book a specific time slot.

 Beauty and the Beast Live on Stage